Cambridge Who's Who: History

 As of July 2006 Cambridge Who's Who was established as a merger between Empire Executive and Professional Registry, Inc. and Manchester Who's Who Registries, Inc.

-In July 2007, Cambridge Who's Who completed its "acquisition" of Metropolitan Who's Who, also based in Long Island.
+In July 2007, Cambridge Who's Who completed its "acquisition" of Metropolitan Who's Who, also based on Long Island.
 (Cambridge's logo designs and solicitation letters are identical to Metropolitan's.)

 On April 10, 2010, Cambridge Who's Who issued a Video entitled "Donald Trump Jr teams up with Cambridge Who's Who," that featured him promoting the publisher.
+According to Cambridge Who's Who owner Randy Narod, Trump's contract was discontinued following public criticism of photos from Trump's African hunting trip.

 As of 2014, Cambridge Who's Who operated under the umbrella name of Worldwide Who's Who (Worldwide Publishing) and was primarily owned by Randy Harris Narod.
 Narod also owns Sugar LI (a night club in Carle Place, NY), Butera's Restaurants, DaVinci's Restaurant, Bellmore Bagel Cafe, and the Long Island Bagel Cafe chain.
 He famously disputed with Helmer Toro, former owner of H&H Bagels, in 2012 over a trademark issue.
-In 1998, Narod consented to findings that he arranged to have an imposter take the Series 7 and 63 exams on his behalf.
-He was censured, fined $50,000, barred from association with any NASD member in any capacity and required to disgorge all monies earned by him while associated or otherwise employed in the securities industry.
+In 1998, Narod consented to findings that he arranged to have an imposter take the General Securities Representative Exam and the Uniform Securities Agent State Law Exam on his behalf.
+He was censured, fined $50,000, barred from association with any National Association of Securities Dealers member in any capacity and required to disgorge all monies earned by him while associated or otherwise employed in the securities industry.